Coherence of statistics 2023 to 2024

 Read more about income and earnings statistics.

 Statisticians working in this topic area concentrate on providing high quality international migration statistics and insights.
+They do this by using the most up-to-date and accurate data available to produce outputs that are relevant, coherent, and timely.

 This work is led by: